cssr-tools/pymm/README.md

 The following is a list of journal papers in which _pymm_ is used:

 1. Liu, N., Haugen, M., Benali, B., Landa-Marbán, D., Fernø, M.A., 2023.
 Pore-scale spatiotemporal dynamics of microbial-induced calcium carbonate growth and distribution in porous media.
 Int.
 J. Greenh.
 Gas Control 125, 103885. https://doi.org/10.1016/j.ijggc.2023.103885
 1. Liu, N., Haugen, M., Benali, B., Landa-Marbán, D., Fernø, M.A., 2023.
 Pore-scale kinetics of calcium dissolution and secondary precipitation during geological carbon storage.
 Chem.
-Geol., to appear.
+Geol.
+641, 121782. https://doi.org/10.1016/j.chemgeo.2023.121782.

 ## About pymm
 The image-based Python package for computational fluid dynamics pymm is funded by [_Center for Sustainable Subsurface Resources_](https://cssr.no) [project no. 331841] and [_NORCE Norwegian Research Centre As_](https://www.norceresearch.no) [project number 101070].